Course Outline

 Details of early feedback on progress

-Formative feedback will be given on workshop or internship activities during the semester including weekly reflective diary entries and oral presentation skills.
+Formative feedback will be given on workshop or internship activities during the trimester including weekly reflective diary entries and oral presentation skills.
 Formative feedback will also be provided after week 5 project proposal (approved by the client and marked by the course coordinator).

 Assessment tasks